 - Students must meet with a Financial Aid Officer for their Financial Planning and Enrollment Agreement Appointment.
 The student is responsible for contacting the financial aid department to set this up.

 - Students must meet with the College Registrar after signing the enrollment agreement, but prior to beginning classes, for Satisfactory Academic Progress advisement.
 It is the student's responsibility to schedule the appointment with the College Registrar.
 Students' academic records and grades from their previous enrollment at Platt College will be maintained and will factor into their advisement including any academic warnings, probation, multiple enrollments or failures within any one course and/or multiple course failures across the curriculum.

-- Students must submit any updated vaccinations, including flu shot.
+- Students must submit all required clinical compliance items, including updated vaccinations and flu shot.
 Students must also submit an updated BLS/CPR for Healthcare Provider card, current personal health insurance card, 10 panel drug screen, and completed Platt College School of Nursing Physical Form.
-Please Scan and Email all items listed above to firstname.lastname@example.org (All files must be JPEG/JPG or PDF format).
+All items must be uploaded and approved in Complio and My Clinical Exchange.

 - Student must attend all or part of new student orientation.